Donald Rumsfeld: Secretary of Defense (1975–1977)

 During his tenure as Secretary of Defense, Rumsfeld oversaw the transition to an all-volunteer military.
 He sought to reverse the gradual decline in the defense budget and to build up U.S. strategic and conventional forces, undermining Secretary of State Henry Kissinger at the SALT talks.
 He asserted, along with Team B (which he helped to set up), that trends in comparative U.S.-Soviet military strength had not favored the United States for 15 to 20 years and that, if continued, they "would have the effect of injecting a fundamental instability in the world".
 For this reason, he oversaw the development of cruise missiles, the B-1 bomber, and a major naval shipbuilding program.

-Rumsfeld made some changes at the Pentagon, including appointing a second deputy secretary of defense (a position created in 1972 but, before Robert Ellsworth, never filled before) and combining certain offices.
-More than his predecessors, Rumsfeld frequently traveled both within the U.S. and internationally, acting as a key representative for the Defense Department, focusing on the politics of his defense role, to fulfill an imperative goal of budget increase, in order to maintain strategic parity with the Soviet Union.
+Rumsfeld, along with President Gerald Ford, successfully pressed for Robert Ellsworth to become a second deputy secretary of defense, a position which was created in 1972 but never before filled.
+More than his predecessors, Rumsfeld frequently traveled both within the U.S. and internationally, acting as an ambassador for the Defense Department, while advocating for a larger budget in order to maintain strategic parity with the Soviet Union.

 Rumsfeld, who previously was assigned to the House Committee on Science and Astronautics, emphasized the importance of the next stage of the space program following the successful Moon landing in 1969.
-While serving as Secretary of Defense, Rumsfeld organized a joint-cooperation between the Department of Defense and NASA to develop Skylab.
+While Secretary of Defense, Rumsfeld organized a joint-cooperation between the Department of Defense and NASA to develop Skylab.
 Another result of the cooperation was the Space Shuttle program.